iliketurtles1573/gba/README.md

 Please report any issues to the issues tab as i read all issues and attempt to resolve them.

 # Coming Soon!!!!!111!!
-Submit Game Requests!
-Game Removal Requests!
+Game Removal Requests! (possibly, probably not tho.)
 IDK lol